List of Zoey 101 characters: Gretchen

 Gretchen (Madison Riley) is a slob and a do-nothing.
 According to Logan, she is Chase's Zoey replacement and is only seen in "Goodbye Zoey?".
 Lola, Quinn, Michael and Logan all hate her.
-Chase hangs out with her to get his mind off Zoey (yet she even looks like Zoey) since Zoey left PCA.
+Chase hangs out with her to get his mind off Zoey since Zoey left PCA (yet she even looks like Zoey).
 Gretchen is seen doing several disgusting things, such as digging in her nose, scratching her armpits, spitting and popping her zits at lunch.
 She randomly takes a bite out of Quinn's apple and leaves her gum on it.
 All of this is considered gross by Lola, Quinn, Michael and Logan, but Chase does not seem to notice, wanting to believe her to be just like Zoey.
 Eventually, he admits the truth.
 Despite the similar appearances, Gretchen and Zoey have many opposite characteristics.

 Vicky

 Vicky (Miki Ishikawa) is a recurring character in Season 1.
 Vicky is an Asian-American girl, who spoke to Zoey on numerous occasions.